opendatapress/open_data_press/README.md

 OpenDataPress is a complete rebuild of EasyOpenData (the first incarnation).
 [Find out why...][2]

 **Update:** Regrettably, I no longer have the time to devote to this project.
-IF you would like to take ownership please [get in touch][4].
+If you would like to take ownership please [get in touch][4].

 [1]: http://opendatapress.org
 [2]: http://craig-russell.co.uk/2013/08/29/new-direction-for-easy-open-data.html#.Uoy3Be1dWlg